maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

     .. method:: get_value ()

-        Fetches the text from the secondary label (value) of ``button``, as set by :meth:`HildonButton.set_value` or :meth:`HildonButton.set_text` .
+        Fetches the text from the secondary label (value) of ``button``, as set by :meth:`Button.set_value` or :meth:`Button.set_text` .
 If the label text has not been set the return value will be None .
 This will be the case if you create an empty button to use as a container.

         :returns: The text of the value label.
 This string is owned by the widget and must not be modified or freed.